Together Everyone Achieves More

 4. Forest School offers learners the opportunity to take supported risks appropriate to the environment and to themselves.

-5. Forest School is run by both qualified Forest School practitioners and the Fleetdown staff team, who continuously maintain and develop their professional practice.
+5. Forest School is led by a qualified Forest School practitioner and the Fleetdown staff team, who continuously maintain and develop their professional practice.

 6. Forest School uses a range of learner-centred processes to create a community for development and learning.